JustBerkhout/c3-to-confluentcloud/shared/README.md

 - payload data and metrics data hosted in the same cluster (-I'm using v 7.1.1 of the Confluent Platform)

+You will need your Confluent Cloud cluster BOOTSTRAP_URL and a CLUSTER API key/secret pair for that cluster attached to an account with sufficient privileges.
+For demo purposes you can use and API Key attached to a _global_ user account in stead of a _service account_.

 ## Steps